HK21 MEng Civil Engineering and Architecture (4 yrs)

-The MEng Civil Engineering and Architecture degree programme provides a cross over between structural engineering and architecture and prepares you for a career in the field.
+The MEng Civil Engineering and Architecture degree programme provides a cross over between civil engineering and architecture and prepares you for a career in those fields.

 It includes units from the main MEng in Civil Engineering, and it is fully accredited by the ICE and IStructE.
 Each year also includes a unit on architecture, which is taught by practising architects.
 There are also many opportunities to apply architectural principles in design projects throughout the degree programme.
 Specialist units in acoustics, urban design and structural engineering augment the architectural content in the final two years.

 We have particular strengths in engineering, the 2008 Research Assessment Exercise (RAE) places Southampton in an elite top group in the Civil Engineering Unit of Assessment, coming second in the UK on a ‘Medals Table’ basis.
 This excellence helps us attract funding to maintain low student-to-staff ratios, state-of-the-art equipment and laboratories for undergraduates to use.
 We have a dynamic, lively and friendly environment for study, with opportunities to work with and learn from research teams at the very forefront of their fields.

 Our links with industry are very strong, which means we can benefit from visiting lecturers and can use case studies from engineering practice in our teaching.
 Many of our students are sponsored by companies.
 Often there are options to work on projects with real practical relevance to industry in the third and fourth years, and our links also give opportunities for vacation placements, and excellent employment prospects on graduation.